 The government is reportedly considering using the controversial Regulated Asset Base (RAB) model of financing for Wylfa. (see nuClear News No.116 and No.113) This has been described as an “open cheque book” for developers, as consumers could be locked into paying the costs of a project going wrong – like construction taking longer than planned, or prices spiralling – indefinitely until it’s complete.

 The combined capacity of the three cancelled nuclear plants was 9.1GW which would have generated 72 terawatt hours (TWh) – roughly equivalent to what the UK’s existing nuclear fleet generates.
-Despite this large hole in Government plans the Climate Change Committee (CCC) says legally binding carbon budgets to 2030 could still be met without any new nuclear beyond the Hinkley C. Replacing this output with renewables would be between 13% and 33% cheaper, according to an analysis from the Energy and Climate Intelligence Unit, even allowing for the extra costs needed to balance the intermittency.
+Despite this large hole in Government plans the Climate Change Committee (CCC) says legally binding carbon budgets to 2030 could still be met without any new nuclear beyond the Hinkley C. Greenpeace says building a secure renewable energy system is the way to meet UK climate targets after the collapse of Wylfa and Moorside nuclear power plants.

 Looking out to 2050, however, according to the Carbon Brief website, the path becomes more uncertain – not least because the UK is set to raise its targets in line with the Paris Agreement.
 The need for extra electricity to help decarbonise heat and transport, and an expectation of rising costs to integrate variable renewables as their share grows beyond 50 or 60% will add to the uncertainties.
 A lot will depend on progress in developing storage and demand side flexibility.